Making Payment Arrangements

 Methods of payment

 We'll work with you to find the best way to resolve your tax debt.
-We'll analyze your ability to pay and consider different methods of payment (such as paying in installments and wage assignments).
+We'll analyze your ability to pay and consider different methods of payment.

-You can pay by personal check, business check, money order, certified funds, credit card, ACH Debit (automatic deduction), ACH Credit, or payroll deduction ("wage assignment") at your place of employment if your employer agrees.
+You can pay by personal check, business check, money order, certified funds, credit card, ACH Debit (automatic deduction), or ACH Credit.
+You can pay by payroll deduction ("wage assignment") at your place of employment if your employer agrees.
 Otherwise, we might ask you to:

-- Be up to date on filing all other tax returns and payments, and
+- Be up to date on filing all other tax returns and payments

 - Agree to avoid any future tax debts